 Where Are iPhones Manufactured?

 The iPhone may be one of the most well-known modern products in the world.
 Since its inception, Apple has sold more than a billion units worth hundreds of billions of dollars.
 The iPhone has helped to revolutionize mobile phone trends and many individuals’ ways of life.
-However, users may not understand how manufacturers produce iPhones.
+However, users may not understand how manufacturers produce iPhones, or where iPhones are made.
 Take a glimpse into the world of iPhone manufacturing.

 Manufacturers at Apple source their materials from all over the world.
 In an attempt to offer the very best technology at the lowest possible price, they are willing to scour the globe.
 At the same time, they need to partner and work with companies whose component manufacturers have the capacity to produce on a massive scale.